MarkusBordihn/BOs-Easy-NPC/README.md

 Easy NPCs allows a simplified setup for custom NPCs with dialogs for mapmaker and other mods.

-**NOTE: The beta version is still undergoing changes and further testing before its official release.
-For this reason it will not be compatible with the final release version.**

 ## ✨ Features

 - Providing easy NPCs with basic dialogs and a easy setup.